lsmor/snake-fury/exercises/refactor-2.md

 extendAndCreateNewApple newHead board_info = extendSnake newHead board_info >> newApple board_info >> ...
 ```

 Wait what?
 Did the state handling disappear?.
 Yes!, that's the magic of the state monad.
-You defined small functions modifying the state and then you change them together using operators like `>>`, `>>=` or `>=>`.
+You defined small functions modifying the state and then you chain them together using operators like `>>`, `>>=` or `>=>`.
 Also, Haskell provides syntactic sugar for those operators in the form of the `do`-notation.
 You should read about it.

 ### Task 2.1: Refactor your code using the state monad